-MOBI was founded by Loretta Moore a native of St. Louis, and a woman determined to educate the public about contributions by African Americans that helped to build America.
+MOBI Museum of Black Inventors was founded by Loretta Moore a native of St. Louis, and a woman determined to educate the public about contributions by African Americans that helped to build America.

-Though her professional Healthcare Career and Businesses were very successful, Loretta knew her purpose is far beyond helping companies in Corporate America become richer.
-She decided after sixteen years to leave her six figure income to embark on an entrepreneurial journey by starting a Healthcare Practice Management Co.
+Prior to founding the Museum of Black Inventors, Loretta decided after sixteen years to leave her six figure income to embark on an entrepreneurial journey by starting a Healthcare Practice Management Company.
 During her healthcare career Loretta hired, trained and mentored single moms helping them to learn job skills that transitioned them from welfare to work.
-Her published articles during the first healthcare reform in the Medical Business Journal and the BJC News Magazine has led her on another journey as a writer and soon to be Author.
+Her published articles during the first healthcare reform in the Medical Business Journal and the BJC News Magazine has led her on another journey as a writer and soon to be Published Author.

+Loretta continues to foster relationships with Civic Leaders, schools and organizations/corporations alike to continue to support youth in St. Louis City and surrounding communities.
 Her passion is to help all youth tap into their creativity and to become their best self!

 When asked what’s next for MOBI, she replied” I hope to one day retire the Museum of Black Inventors at the National African American History Museum in Washington DC”.